JessieLYeung/ComputerVision/README.md

 - **Smile Recognition**: Analyzes facial expressions to determine if you're smiling
 - **Expression Classification**: Labels your expression as "happy" (😊) or "sad" (😔)
 - **Smooth Detection**: Uses a 15-frame sliding window to prevent flickering results
+- **Emotion Logging**: Automatically tracks your emotions over time and saves to CSV
+- **Happiness Score**: Displays real-time happiness percentage on screen
 - **User-Friendly Interface**:
   - Mirror-mode display for natural viewing
   - Color-coded feedback (green for happy, yellow for sad, red for no face)